Are you looking for a baby night light to illuminate your little one’s room without keeping them awake?

-If you are trying to find a sleeping solution for your little one that creates a soothing environment, and not a completely distracting one — this mobile is a good option.
+If you are trying to find a soothing sleeping solution for your baby rather than a distracting one, this mobile is a fun option.

 The universal attachment fits most modern cribs.
 And once your child outgrows the need for a mobile, this can become a table lamp or night light.
-It is great knowing a short-term investment can last much longer.
+Like most parents, we love multi-use items that last for years.

-- It has mobile soother and nightlight modes to grow with baby and help him or her sleep.
+- Mobile soother and night light modes grow with your baby and help them sleep.

-- Plays nine tunes for musical enjoyment up to 30 minutes.
+- Plays 18 non-repetitive tunes for up to 40 minutes.

-As with all things baby, it’s important you educate yourself on the safety hazards of night lights so you can protect your little one, while still enjoying the benefits.
+As with all baby items, it’s important you educate yourself on the safety hazards of baby night lights so you can protect your little one while still enjoying the benefits.

 Here are some tips to ensure everyone in the household stays safe while using night lights.

-- Keep out of reach: If your night light has small parts, make sure your little one is not able to reach it.
+- Keep out of reach: If your baby’s night light has small parts, make sure your little one cannot reach it.
 Many night lights contain choking hazards that could pose a threat.
 Keep your night light away from your baby’s crib.

-- Watch for cords: Be extra cautious of cords that could cause suffocation, or cords and outlets that could cause electrocution.
+- Watch for cords: Be extra cautious of cords that could cause strangulation or electrocution.

-- Remember fire safety: Some night lights tend to get hot, and this could potentially lead to a fire.
+- Remember fire safety: Some night lights tend to get hot, which could lead to a fire.
 Keep an eye out for product recalls in case your night light makes the recall list.